AnalysisMarket Data

 Reading the AutoAlpha analysis output

-When you run a search in AutoAlpha, the Analysis tab shows:
+When you run a search in AutoAlpha, you get six tabs of structured market intelligence:

 2. Price by year - shows depreciation curve.
 Steep curves mean high annual depreciation - better deals available as cars age quickly.

-6. Seller type split — private vs. trade percentage.
+6. Seller type split - private vs. trade percentage and counts.

-For dealers: The analysis output is essentially a real-time stock intelligence report.
-Run it for your target acquisition models weekly to understand current market supply, regional pricing, and what price point you need to be competitive.
+For dealers: The analysis output is a real-time stock intelligence report.
+Run it for your target acquisition models weekly to understand supply, regional pricing, depreciation trajectory, and the price point you need to be competitive.
+The Regional tab is particularly useful for identifying geographic arbitrage opportunities.

 Market signals to watch in 2026